 Today we´re going to talk about the icon of Barcelona.
+Share with you our list with 6 secrets and interesting facts of Sagrada Familia you may have never heard about.
 The magnificent Gaudi’s Basilica in Barcelona attracts more than four million visitors a year and it’s considered the most visited monument in Spain.
-We share with you our list with 6 secrets and interesting facts of Sagrada Familia you may have never heard or read.
+There are a few reasons for that…

 In fact, the church is the subject of myriads of articles, books, blogs, documentaries, etc. However, the history of Sagrada Familia is so interesting and complex that it could fill the pages of hundreds of other books and articles.